HewlettPackard/hpe3par_pstoolkit/README.md

 ## Supported Host operating systems and PowerShell versions

-PowerShell Toolkit for HPE Primera and 3PAR works with PowerShell 3.0 and later.
+PowerShell Toolkit for HPE Primera and 3PAR works with PowerShell 3.0 and later, upto PowerShell 5.1.
 You can use this Toolkit in the following environments:

 - Microsoft Windows 2019
 - Microsoft Windows Server 2016